zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/explicit-value-resolution-mode.md

 - **AlwaysKeepValueOnInsertOrUpdate:** Combines the behaviors of `AlwaysKeepValueOnInsert` and `AlwaysKeepValueOnUpdate` ([Online Example](https://dotnetfiddle.net/hf7ctT))
 - **SmartDefaultValueOnBulkInsert:** This state allows BulkInsert to logically split an insert into multiple statements to behave like `SaveChanges` with default values ([Online Example](https://dotnetfiddle.net/wT6XLk))
 - **SmartPartialResolutionOnBulkInsert:** Similar to `SmartDefaultValueOnBulkInsert` but doesn't insert for the `ValueGeneratedOnAddOrUpdate` ([Online Example](https://dotnetfiddle.net/mmNmkw))
+- **SmartDefaultValueOnBulkMergeInsert:** Same as the `SmartDefaultValueOnBulkInsert` but for the "INSERT" part of the merge.
+- **SmartPartialResolutionOnBulkMergeInsert:** Same as the `SmartPartialResolutionOnBulkInsert` but for the "INSERT" part of the merge.

 For the `AlwaysKeepValueOnInsert`, `AlwaysKeepValueOnUpdate`, and `AlwaysKeepValueOnInsertOrUpdate` states, they force all our bulk extensions to always takes values from the entity regardless of whether an explicit value is specified.